 The structure of an if statement is actually quite simple: if this, then do that.

--- code that runs
+if condition then -- code that runs end

 Now what qualifies as a condition?
 Pretty much any expression that evaluates to a boolean (true or false) is a valid condition.
 The most simple if statement is: